 Build your Jupyter dashboard using Solara

-Welcome to the first part of a series of tutorials that will show you how to create a dashboard in Jupyter and deploy it as a standalone web app.
-Importantly, there will be no need to rewrite your app in a different framework, no need to use a non-Python solution, and no need to use JavaScript or CSS.
+Welcome to the first part of a series of tutorials showing you how to create a dashboard in Jupyter and deploy it as a standalone web app.
+Importantly, you won't need to rewrite your app in a different framework for deployment.
+We will use a pure Python solution with no JavaScript or CSS required.

-Jupyter notebooks are an incredible tool for data analysis, since they enable blending code, visualization and narrative into a single document.
-However, if the insights need to be presented to a non-technical audience, we usually do not want to show the code.
+Jupyter notebooks are an incredible data analysis tool since they blend code, visualization, and narrative into a single document.
+However, we do not want to show the code if the insights must be presented to a non-technical audience.

 In this tutorial, we will create a simple dashboard using Solara's UI components.
 The final product will allow an end-user to filter, visualize and explore a dataset on a map.